rgerkin/mathiasverraes.github.com/_posts/2013-10-26-pre-merge-code-reviews.markdown

 Will we still understand the code 12 months from now?
 Is it refactorable? ...

 As usual, I will keep adding to this post as I find more patterns.
 Got tips?

+Update: Apparently Phil Haack [blogged about code reviews](http://haacked.com/archive/2013/10/28/code-review-like-you-mean-it.aspx) almost at the exact same time.
+He has some great tips like keeping a checklist, focusing on the code and not the author, and stepping through the code.
+Worth reading!